go101/ebooktool/README.md

 * the markdown files are sorted by alphabetical order.
 * images are not handled.

-An `.ini` file is needed to setup the conversion arguments.
+One or more `.ini` file is needed to setup the conversion arguments.
+Run `ebooktool xxx.ini yyy.ini` to build ebooks.

-The folowing are some example config files for a book (written in markdown):
+The folowing will list some example config files (ini format) for a book (written in markdown).

 The `ebooktool-common.inc` file:
 ```ini